Making spaces for girls

 From the abstract

-This paper explores the exclusion of teenage girls from public spaces, particularly parks and recreation grounds.
-Teenage girls face multiple challenges in accessing and utilising these spaces.
+Teenage girls face multiple challenges in accessing and utilising public spaces.
 This has an impact on their well-being and sense of inclusion in the community.

 Dominance by boys can discourage girls from participating in outdoor activities thereby impacting their health and wellbeing.
 Consequently, teenage girls perceive public spaces as unwelcoming.
 Teenage girls report feeling unsafe in public spaces due to various factors, including sexual harassment.